Category Definition

 • Recommendation systems and search ordering can shape visibility before a person evaluates evidence.

-• Autonomous agents may learn which narratives, trust cues, or timing patterns produce action.
+• Autonomous agents learn which narratives, trust cues, or timing patterns produce action.

 CogniAgentia connection